It’s not rocket science

 Really!
 You just follow these five simple steps...

-1. Randomly select a broadly representative bunch of people.
+1. Select a broadly representative bunch of people by lottery.

 Okay, when we said "simple" we were (kind of) joking.
 Recruiting a broadly representative group of people is not so easy – in fact it's what we specialise in doing – but the steps are simple to understand.